 What can MiniTool Partition Wizard Server do for you?

 MiniTool Partition Wizard Server is an all-in-one basic & dynamic disk manager, which can deal with all kinds of issues that can occur on local storage space.
 With this server partition manager, you can do many things like Migrate OS to SSD/HD, Move/Resize Partition, Move/Resize Dynamic Volume, Copy Partition, Copy Volume, Copy Disks, Align Partition, Recover Partition, Rebuild MBR, etc. This program has been rated as five-star software by global users in CNET.
 You can have a try on its Demo Edition now OR you can buy this server partition magic and enjoy great discount by hitting the button below.

 For Server users and NAS users, backup is a very important issue.
 MiniTool Partition Wizard Server offers the functions to back up system, back up disk as well as back up a specific partition.
 Let's see how it works to achieve these tasks:

 System backup is an eternal topic, because "where there is precaution, there is no danger".
 And sometimes, you may want to move OS to a more advanced SSD to improve performance.
 In this case, MiniTool Partition Wizard Server is of great help by offering the "Migrate OS to SSD/HD" feature.

-Step 3: Select a hard disk to migrate OS to.
-Then click "Next" to continue.
+Step 4.
+Here select a disk to migrate OS to and click Yes to continue.

 To back up hard drive: